Exact Sum Rules and Zeta Generating Formulas from the ODE/IM correspondence: Construction of the ESRs and the ZGFs: Simple cases

 We firstly consider the $M=2$ case.
 In this case, there exist two sectors, i.e., $K=1$ and $K=2$, and the 1st. and 2nd. sectors correspond to the ${\cal PT}$-symmetric and Hermitian QMs, respectively.
-The Hermitian case has been discussed in Ref.~\cite{Voros1983}, and we will reproduce the results below.
+The Hermitian case has been discussed in Ref.~\cite{Voros1983}, and below we reproduce the results in the different derivation.